Second moment of the light-cone Siegel transform and applications: Random forms on the light cone

-\begin{proof}[Proof of \propref{p:volFinI}] Let $g\in G$ and $h\in \GL_m(\R)$ be as in this proposition.
-Since $F$ is homogeneous of degree $d$, using a simple scaling trick, it suffices to prove this proposition for the case when $N=1$, i.e. $I\subseteq [-1,1]$.
+\begin{proof} Since $F$ is homogeneous of degree $d$, using a simple scaling trick, it suffices to prove this proposition for the case when $N=1$, i.e. $I\subseteq [-1,1]$.
 For the remaining, let $\psi_0$ be the indicator function of the unit ball in $\R^{n+2}$ so that

 For $0<\delta<1$ let $\psi^\pm_\delta$ approximate $\psi_0$ in the sense that

 and similarly